-Books by Patricia Grace are well known throughout New Zealand and have also been published in the United States, United Kingdom, Holland, Spain, Italy and Germany.
-Patricia's writing has been published into many languages, including the notable translation of Potiki into Māori by Huia Publishers in 2007.
+As Grace made a name for herself in New Zealand, her work was also being published in the United States, United Kingdom, Holland, Spain, Italy and Germany.
+Grace’s writing has been translated into many languages, including the notable translation of Potiki into Māori by Huia Publishers in 2007.
 In 1985, she was awarded the Victoria University of Wellington writing fellowship, where she completed her second novel, Potiki (1986).

 In the years following Patricia Grace published numerous titles to great acclaim.
 One of her short stories, The Dream, was made into a feature-length television film in te reo Māori in 1989.
-Patricia wrote the screenplay for the resulting work E Tipu E Rea - Te Moemoea, which is seen as a significant milestone for the development of Māori broadcasting content in New Zealand.
-The production assisted the careers Māori actors and film makers including Temuera Morrison and Rawiri Paratene.
+Patricia wrote the screenplay for the resulting work E Tipu E Rea - Te Moemoea, a significant milestone for the development of Māori broadcasting.
+Patricia was awarded the Queen's Service Order in 1988 and an Honorary Doctorate of Literature from Victoria University in 1989.